virtualidentityag/vi-frontend-hub/src/employee/quiz.md

 > Goal: We know where you stand and how to proceed with your work at VI.

 ---
+## Development Basics
 ### Git

 <questions-component>
   <question-component>What's Git?</question-component>
-  <answer-component>Git is a versioning software which allows developers to manage different versions of their code.
+  <answer-component>Git is a versioning software which allows users to manage different versions of their code.
 It is like a time machine, which allows you to go back in time and merge different timelines together.</answer-component>
+  <question-component>What's the difference between Git and GitHub?</question-component>
+  <answer-component>Git is the tool, GitHub is the platform.
+On GitHub you can host repositories.</answer-component>
+  <question-component>What's the Git Flow?</question-component>
+  <answer-component>Git Flow is a branching model.
+It serves blueprints on how to name branches and how to handle merging them together.</answer-component>
   <question-component>What is a repository?</question-component>
-  <answer-component>A repository is an instance of a git project, which is typically hosted on a git server somewhere in the web.
+  <answer-component>A repository is an instance of a git project.
+It is represented by the .git/ folder in your project.
 In it, it keeps track of all versions of all files.</answer-component>
+  <question-component>What is a commit?</question-component>
+  <answer-component>A commit it a collection of changes done to the filesystem.
+The changes can be create, edit or deletion of files and their contents.
+From a collection of these commits, git can build your current version of the code.</answer-component>
   <question-component>What is a branch?</question-component>
-  <answer-component>A branch is a copy of the whole project.
-By changing the files in one branch, you do not change the files in another branch of the same project.</answer-component>
-  <question-component>What is a commit?</question-component>
-  <answer-component>A commit is a marker in time, to mark the current state of your files.
-Its basically like a checkpoint, you can go back to anytime.</answer-component>
+  <answer-component>A branch is a pointer to a specific commit.
+You basically name this commit and the whole path to it as a "branch" in your project.
+When you commit on a branch, the commits will be added on top of the pointed to commit and in addition, the branch pointer will move along to the latest commit on this branch.
+This "top of the branch" is called HEAD</answer-component>
   <question-component>What is a remote?</question-component>
-  <answer-component>A remote is a pointer to a repository in your git project.
+  <answer-component>A remote is a pointer to a copy of your repository in your git project.
 The default remote is named origin.
-You can add extra remotes by calling <code>git remote add [name] [url]</code></answer-component>
+You can add extra remotes by calling <code>git remote add [name] [url]</code>.
+A remote can be on the web, hosted on platforms like github or gitlab, but also on the same machine.</answer-component>
   <question-component>What does <code>git clone</code> do?</question-component>
-  <answer-component>This command copies the repository to your computer.
-It automatically sets the remote 'origin' to your source repository</answer-component>
+  <answer-component>This command copies the repository you pass as option to your computer.
+It automatically sets the remote 'origin' to your source repository.
+[Reference](https://git-scm.com/docs/git-clone)</answer-component>
   <question-component>What does <code>git pull</code> do?</question-component>
-  <answer-component>Git pull will get the newest version of the current branch from the repository.</answer-component>
+  <answer-component>git pull will get the newest version of the current branch from the remote origin, if no other remote names are passed as options.
+[Reference](https://git-scm.com/docs/git-pull)</answer-component>
   <question-component>What does <code>git add</code> do?</question-component>
-  <answer-component>This command adds files to a commit BEFORE committing.
-It basically tells git: These files are ready to commit.</answer-component>
+  <answer-component>This command adds files to stage.
+It basically tells git: These files are ready to commit.
+As soon as you commit, everything which is currently staged, will be commited.
+[Reference](https://git-scm.com/docs/git-add)</answer-component>
   <question-component>What does <code>git status</code> do?</question-component>
-  <answer-component>Git status will show the current status of your work.
-It will display changed files and show if these files are already added or not.</answer-component>
+  <answer-component>git status will show the current status of your work.
+It will display changed files and show if these files are already staged or not.
+[Reference](https://git-scm.com/docs/git-status')</answer-component>
   <question-component>What does <code>git push</code> do?</question-component>
-  <answer-component>Git push will send all the commits on the current branch, which are not yet in the repository</answer-component>
+  <answer-component>git push will send all the commits on the current branch to the respective branch on the remote origin, if no other options are passed.
+[Reference](https://git-scm.com/docs/git-push)</answer-component>
-  <question-component>What's the difference between Git and GitHub?</question-component>
-  <answer-component>Git is the tool, GitHub is the platform.
-On gitHub you can host repositories.</answer-component>
-  <question-component>What's the Git Flow?</question-component>
-  <answer-component>Git Flow is an example process, how one can use git.
-It serves blueprints on how to name branches and how to handle them.</answer-component>
+  <question-component>What does <code>git merge [target]</code> do?</question-component>
+  <answer-component>git merge will attempt to merge the target branch in your current branch.
+Git will give it's best to avoid any conflicts or resolve them by itself.
+Nevertheless conflicts might arise, as there might have been changes on the same line of code.</answer-component>
 </questions-component>

 ### Page Layout